Clean strategy notebook with simple roadmap next to a rejected pile of tangled cables and unused tools

 • Start with one workflow, run a 30-day pilot, expand based on evidence

-• The best AI investment isn't a tool—it's clarity on what to do first
+• The best AI investment you can make is clarity on what to do first

 Frequently asked questions